Team-Infinitesimal/Infinitesimal/README.md

 ## Current Limitations and Issues
 The theme currently has a few limitations that are beyond our reach.
 Here is a list of known limitations and issues:
-* Difficulty balls are out of order due to the lack of level sorting;
-* Holds might be extremely hard or easy to hit due to how the tickcount is currently handled;
+* Holds might be hard or easy to hit due to how checkpoint holds are currently handled by the engine;
-* Hold heads currently counts as tap notes, you don't need to step on them but they will count in your accuracy;
+* Hold heads will count towards your accuracy and can count as a Great/Good/Bad;
 * Some chart effects will be missing or broken from incomplete parsing;
-* Chart previews are very experimental - some styles might not load/show properly and your game might crash on edge cases.
+* Chart previews are very experimental - some styles might not load/show properly and your game might crash on edge cases;
+* Switching timing modes does not update the list of judgement graphics, reloading scripts (Ctrl+F2) or restarting the game will regenerate the list.

-Hopefully all of these should be gone soon with future Project OutFox developments and improvements by Team OutFox!
+Hopefully all of these should be gone soon with future Project OutFox developments and improvements!

 ## Special thanks
 This theme wouldn't be here if it weren't for the help of the following people: